 Now that we’ve entered the stifling heat of summer, I figured this was the perfect time to check out some movies that present our world nearly destroyed.
 These post-apocalyptic films aren’t always uplifting, but they show filmmakers creatively attempting to connect the disasters with our current actions.
 There’s no better setting than the end of the world to cover deep thematic material.
 Many fail completely, but you can’t blame them for trying.
 I have already seen many of the popular choices from this genre, including The Road Warrior, 28 Days Later, and The Omega Man.
-This forced me to dig a little deeper when choosing the five movies in this marathon.
-The first choice is The Quiet Earth, which shows a nearly empty New Zealand following a strange cosmic event.
-Will I disappear before I can answer these questions?
+This forced me to dig a little deeper when arranging this marathon.
+The first choice is The Quiet Earth, which shows an empty New Zealand following a cosmic event.

 Zac Hobson (Bruno Lawrence) wakes up one morning and makes a shocking discovery — he may be the only person left on Earth.
 He wanders around New Zealand and tries to understand the situation while slowing going crazy.
 With little hope left, he meets the attractive Joanne (Alison Routledge) and strikes up a relationship.
 The arrival of the trucker Api (Pete Smith) changes their bond, but there’s a larger threat on the horizon.
 It’s possible that the event could happen again, ending their lonely existence.